danielpark95/hq-trivia-solver/README.md

 $ pip3 install urllib3
 ```

-### Running the tests
+### Testing
-This script runs the Bing Search Model and Wiki Search Model on sample questions located in /src/input_files
+The following command runs the Bing Search Model and Wiki Search Model on sample questions located in /src/input_files and outputs the results:
 ```
 $ python3 test.py
 ```